generathor-js/generathor-laravel/README.md

 #### Set up your 'home' route

-You neet to set up your `home` route.
+You need to set up your `home` route.
 You can change the home route reference in the `generathor.config.cjs` file.

 ```php
 Route::get('/', function () {